 The jacket in the 1973 Zambezi Valley photo was modified by moving the lower pockets to the arms, removing the snaps on the pockets, and adding a hood.
 Detailed photos below were provided by the author of the Reverse Pass sports blog (https://reversepassblog.wordpress.com/about/), Terence Dale Lance and are posted here with his permission for informational purposes.[14]

-A similar modified jacket with snaps on the pockets can also be seen here: https://www.facebook.com/photo/?fbid=1093532011453460&set=pcb.4395005970606963.
-A standard Rhodesian camouflage item with similar modifications from the BSAP can be seen here: https://museum.rhodesianservices.org/vex4/07D3A5CD-E9D3-40E0-8FE3-611080152785.htm.
+A similar modified jacket with snaps on the pockets was also posted here at one point: https://www.facebook.com/photo/?fbid=1093532011453460&set=pcb.4395005970606963.
+At least one standard Rhodesian camouflage jacket with similar modifications from the BSAP has been found [15].
 Moving pockets to the arms for easier access when prone or if the wearer is injured is often done on US military BDU’s.

 Other Discussion: